adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 There is also a GUID version of this domain.
 You can find the GUID by looking at the **View Endpoints** in the **APPLICATIONS** tab.
 Look at the first path section of most all the endpoints.

-Let's start with the **TaskList.UWP** project.
-Firstly, add the **Microsoft.IdentityModel.Clients.ActiveDirectory** NuGet package using **Manage NuGet Packages...**.
-This package contains the ADAL library as a portable class library:
+Add the **Microsoft.IdentityModel.Clients.ActiveDirectory** NuGet package using **Manage NuGet Packages...** to each platform project.
+This package contains the ADAL library as a portable class library.

 ![Azure AD - Add ADAL Library][img41]

-Now you can add the client flow to the `Services\UWPLoginProvider.cs` file:
+Now you can add the client flow to each project.
+Let's start with the login provider in the **TaskList.UWP** project, located in the `Services\UWPLoginProvider.cs` file:

 ```csharp
 using System;